OpenDSA/OpenDSA/RST/en/NewKA/BinaryTreeInfFlw.rst

 Binary Tree Information Flow
 =============================

-The following exercise lets you practice local information flow.
+The following exercise lets you practice a simple example of collect and retun information flow.

-.. avembed:: Exercises/RecurTutor2/BinaryTreeLocalSumm.html ka
+.. avembed:: Exercises/RecurTutor2/BTcntvalPROG.html ka

-Practice the collect and retun information flow through the following programming exercises
+Here are a few more practice exercises for collect and return information flow.

-.. avembed:: Exercises/RecurTutor2/BinaryTreeClctNrtrnSumm.html ka
+.. avembed:: Exercises/RecurTutor2/BTreturnPROGSumm.html ka